 The renewal form has been removed.
 The process has been replaced by member specific emails.
+(Return to Index)

 Appendix 7 - Reloading

 Reloading Centre-fire ammunition

 We are only considering straight walled pistol calibre ammunition using modern smokeless powders.
 Bottleneck cartridges (pistol and / or rifle) and / or the use of blackpowder are not covered here and are subject to different considerations.